PycWB/pycwb/docs/source/install.rst

 We recommend installing PycWB from source inside a conda environment because some dependencies are easier to resolve from conda-forge.
-Install the package with pip from the repository root:
+Install the package with pip from the repository root.
+This default source install does not require ROOT.

 .. code-block:: bash

     conda create -n pycwb python
     conda activate pycwb
-    conda install -c conda-forge root=6 healpix_cxx=3 nds2-client python-nds2-client lalsuite python-ligo-lw setuptools_scm cmake pkg-config
-    git clone git@git.ligo.org:yumeng.xu/pycwb.git
+    conda install -c conda-forge nds2-client python-nds2-client lalsuite python-ligo-lw setuptools_scm cmake pkg-config git clone git@git.ligo.org:yumeng.xu/pycwb.git
     cd pycwb
     python -m pip install .

+If you want to test the optional ROOT-backed extension from source, install ``root=6`` and ``healpix_cxx=3`` in the same conda environment before running ``python -m pip install .``.
 If ROOT is not available, setup skips the C++ wavelet extension and installs the native Python path.

 =====================================
 Verify installation